visgl/luma.gl/docs/upgrade-guide.md

 # Upgrade Guide

-## Upgrading from v8.X to v9.0 (Forward-Looking Changes)
+## Upgrading from v8.X to v9.0

-luma.gl v9 needs major API changes to be able to incorporate WebGPU in a natural way.
+luma.gl v9 introduces major API changes driven primarily by the addition of WebGPU support.
-WebGPU is a more performant API and it does not make sense to try to hide it under a legacy API.

-Development of luma.gl v9.0 is still ongoing however a number of expected changes are already clear:

-- APIs will no longer accept `WebGLRenderingContext` directly.
-All APIs will require a `Device`.
-- Parameters can no longer be set on the context.
-- `clear` can no longer be called directly.
-Clear colors must be set on framebuffers.
-- Uniform buffers are required, at least if WebGPU support is desired.
+The motivations for the breaking changes are described separately.

+While the API changes are fairly extensive, they typically will not require the structure of applications to change.
+An application should still be "instantly recognizable" as luma.gl application whether written towards the v8 or v9+ API.

-### Deprecations
+### Module-level changes

-v8.7 deprecates a range of APIs as part of preparations for WebGPU support in v9.0.
+v9.0 deprecates a range of APIs as part of preparations for WebGPU support in v9.0.

-- `@luma.gl/gltools` module is deprecated.
+- `@luma.gl/gltools` module is now deprecated.
-    - The module still exists, but is now just re-exporting the functions which have been moved to `@luma.gl/webgl`.
+    - The module still exists, but is no longer dedicated to WebGL context functionality.
+    - now just re-exporting the functions which have been moved to `@luma.gl/webgl`.
     - In v9.0 the `@luma.gl/gltools` module will be removed, and the context functions will be replaced by the new experimental `WebGLDevice` class.
-- `@luma.gl/core` module is being trimmed.
+- `@luma.gl/core` module is "in transition":
+    - in v9, the core module still exports the deprecated v8 classes from `@luma.gl/gltools` (so that applications can gradually start moving to the v10 API).
+    - in v10, the core module will be completely updated and instead export the new v9+ API.
-    - WebGL module re-exports are deprecated and should be imported directly from `@luma.gl/webgl`.
+    - WebGL class exports are deprecated and should be imported directly from `@luma.gl/gltools`.
     - gltools module re-exports are deprecated and should be imported directly from `@luma.gl/webgl`.
-- `@luma.gl/constants` module is no longer recommended.
+- `@luma.gl/constants` module remains but is no longer needed by applications:
-    - The luma.gl API is moving towards using WebGPU-style string constants instead of numeric enums, which works very well with the strict typescript typings.
-This means that WebGL-style numeric constants are being phased out of the luma.gl API.

-Required changes:
-- N/A
+    - WebGL-style numeric constants (`GL.` constants) are no longer used in the public v9 API.
+    - Instead, the luma.gl v9 API uses string constants (strictly typed, of course).

 Recommended changes:
 - Change imports from `@luma.gl/gltools` to `@luma.gl/webgl`.
 - Change imports from `@luma.gl/core` to `@luma.gl/webgl`.
 - Gradually revise use of `@luma.gl/constants` and start adopting string constants.

+### Feature-level changes

+A long list of changes, some required to make the API portable between WebGPU and WebGL, and many to accommodate the limitations of the more locked-down WebGPU API.

+- APIs no longer accept `WebGLRenderingContext` directly.
+APIs now require a `Device`.
+- WebGL classes such as Buffer, Texture2D etc can no longer be imported and instantiated with `new Buffer(gl, props)`.
+Instead they must be created via a device `device.createBuffer(props)`.
+- `Program` is now called `RenderPipeline`.
+- Parameters can no longer be set on the WebGL context.
+They must be set on a `RenderPipeline`.
+- `RenderPipeline` parameters cannot be changed after creation (though the `Model` class will create new `RenderPipeline` instances if parameters change).
+- Some parameters are set on `RenderPass`.
+- Constant attributes are no longer supported.
+- `clear` can no longer be called directly.
+Instead attachments are cleared when a `RenderPass` is created and clear colors must be specified in `beginRenderPass`.
+- Uniform buffers are required to run under WebGPU.

+---

 ## Upgrading from v8.4 to v8.5